Picture of a bookcase at a divorce and criminal defense law firm in Pinehurst, North Carolina

 Some potential legal consequences of DWI in NC include:

-• Increased Insurance Costs: A DWI conviction typically leads to significantly higher auto insurance premiums and can result in policy cancellation, forcing you to seek high-risk, more expensive insurance coverage.
+A DWI conviction typically leads to significantly higher auto insurance premiums and can result in policy cancellation, forcing you to seek high-risk, more expensive insurance coverage.
+A DWI conviction can negatively impact your driving record, leading to higher premiums and long-term financial consequences.

 Common Defenses in DWI Cases

 When facing a DWI charge in Raleigh or the surrounding areas, having a robust defense strategy is crucial to protect your rights and seek a favorable outcome.
-At Van Camp Law our experienced Raleigh DWI attorneys are well-versed in the complexities of DWI law and employ a variety of defenses tailored to the specifics of each of our clients’ cases.
+At Van Camp Law, our experienced Raleigh DWI attorneys are well-versed in the complexities of DWI law and employ a variety of defenses tailored to the specifics of each of our clients' cases.

-Here are some of the approaches your defense team may take, depending on the circumstances of your specific case.
+Here are some of the approaches your defense team may take, depending on the circumstances of your specific case:

 Law enforcement officers must have a reasonable suspicion that a traffic law has been violated to legally stop a vehicle.